DaleWylie/Holcim-Call-Sage/README.md

 ## How to Use the Application

-1.  **Define the Call Scoring Matrix (Optional)**:
+1.  **Review the Call Scoring Matrix (Optional: Edit if needed)**:
+    -   The application comes with a pre-defined scoring matrix, which is displayed on the left side of the main screen.
+You can click the **Info** icon next to each criterion to see its full description.
-    -   The application comes with a pre-defined scoring matrix.
-To edit it, click the **Settings** (gear) icon in the top-right corner.
+    -   To edit the matrix, click the **Settings** (gear) icon in the top-right corner.
+This is an optional step if the default criteria meet your needs.
     -   In the settings panel, you can click on any criterion to expand it and edit its name and description.
-    -   Click the **"Add Criterion"** button to add a new item to the list.
-    -   Click the trash can icon next to a criterion to delete it (a confirmation will be required).
-    -   Click "Save Changes" to apply your modifications.
+You can also add new criteria or delete existing ones.
+Click "Save Changes" to apply your modifications.

 2.  **Provide the Call Data**:
     -   On the right side of the screen, fill in the required details: